rblancomi/TFM_RBMI/README.md

 ### 2. ELM-Manual database
 >create_elm_manual_database.ipynb

-Jupyter notebook with the code to generate the ELM-Manual table of experimentally validated degrons.
+Jupyter notebook with the code to generate the ELM-Manual database of experimentally validated degrons.

 ### 3. Human proteome of Ensembl 92 canonical transcripts
 >ensembl_proteome.ipynb